Judge threatens to jail Harvey Weinstein for texting in court

 “I’m not looking for apologies; I’m looking for compliance,” Burke said.

-Weinstein has been released on bail, but is required to wear an electronic-tracking device that was visible on his ankle as he got out of a sports utility vehicle when he arrived at court on Tuesday.
+The once-powerful producer has been released on bail, but is required to wear an electronic-tracking device that was visible on his ankle as he got out of a sports utility vehicle when he arrived at court on Tuesday.

 Weinstein has pleaded not guilty to charges of assaulting two women in New York.
 He faces life in prison if convicted on the most serious charge, predatory sexual assault.